 W-2s will state the total amount of income received as well as all federal, state, and local taxes withheld.

-You'll find your personal information and your employer's contact information on the form.
-If your employer uses a Professional Employer Organization (PEO), expect to see the PEO listed as your employer.
+You'll find employee personal information and the employer's contact information on the form.
+If the employer uses a Professional Employer Organization (PEO), expect to see the PEO listed as the employer.
 The PEO reports taxes on behalf of your company.

 Make sure your social security number and address are correct.
-W-2 discrepancies can result in a big headache for you and your employer and can cause potential fines for your employer.
+W-2 discrepancies can result in a big headache for employees and can cause potential fines for your employer.

 For the most part, people are only going to have to worry about the above five boxes and 16-20.
 The other boxes are there for people who received other types of income throughout the business year.

-- Box 12: There are various codes that will populate this box such as payments related to employee 401(k) contributions, employee 501(c)(18)(D) tax-exempt organization plan, non-taxable portion of sick pay, cost of employer-sponsored health coverage, employer contributions to an HSA, and more.
+Box 12: Various codes will populate this box such as payments related to employee 401(k) contributions, employee 501(c)(18)(D) tax exempt organization plan, non-taxable portion of sick pay, cost of employer-sponsored health coverage, employer contributions to an HSA, and more

-Box 13: This is three boxes in one and will indicate if you’re a statutory employee, if you participated in your employer’s retirement plan (i.e. 401(k)), or if you received sick pay under a third party insurance carrier.
+Box 13: This is three boxes in one and will indicate if the employee is a statutory employee, if the employee participated in the employer’s retirement plan (i.e. 401(k)), or if the employee received sick pay under a third party insurance carrier

-- Box 17: This is the total amount of state income taxes withheld.
+Box 17: Total amount of state income taxes withheld

-- Box 18: These are the wages subject to local, city, or state income taxes.
+Box 18: Wages subject to local, city, or state income taxes

-- Box 19: This is the total local, city, and state income taxes withheld.
+Box 19: Total local, city, and state income taxes withheld

-- Box 20: This is for the name of the local, city, or other state tax being reported in Box 19.
+Box 20: Name of the local, city, or other state tax being reported in Box 19